GoogleCloudPlatform/cloudml-samples/README.md

 Welcome to the [Google Cloud Machine Learning Engine (Cloud ML Engine)](https://cloud.google.com/ml-engine/docs/) sample code repository.
 This repository contains samples for how to use Cloud ML Engine for model training and serving.

-Note: If you’re looking for our guides on how to do Machine Learning on Google Cloud Platform (GCP) without using Cloud ML Engine, please checkout our other repository: [ML on GCP](https://github.com/GoogleCloudPlatform/ml-on-gcp), which has guides on how to bring your code from various ML frameworks to [Google Cloud Platform](https://cloud.google.com/) using things like Google Compute Engine or Kubernetes.
+Note: If you’re looking for our guides on how to do Machine Learning on Google Cloud Platform (GCP) using other services, please checkout our other repository: [ML on GCP](https://github.com/GoogleCloudPlatform/ml-on-gcp), which has guides on how to bring your code from various ML frameworks to [Google Cloud Platform](https://cloud.google.com/) using things like Google Compute Engine or Kubernetes.

 # Setup